picturamundi/keyboard-layouts/README.md

 ## 30% International

 `30% International` is a diacritics-focused layout based on `U.S. International` with small keyboards in mind (e.g. 30% or 40%).
-It uses the semi-colon as a dead key for the circumflex accent, rather than the caret symbol, the latter being not as accessible with small form-factors.
+It exclusively uses alpha-block inputs for dead keys, making diacritics more accessible than in `U.S. International`, where characters like caret `^` and tilde `~` are used.

+Dead keys which remain unchanged:

+- `'` for acute accent (`é`) and cedilla (`ç`)
+- `"` for dieresis (`ë`)

+New 30% dead keys:

+- `;` for circumflex (`ê`).
+- `,` for grave accent (`è`).
+- `<` (`shift-comma`) for tilde diacritic (`ñ`)

+For ease of use, a couple of rules have been added for how dead-keys terminate to regular output:

+- While the space key causes semi-colon and comma to terminate to their regular outputs, just as with any other dead key, it also inserts a typographical space following these two characters.
+Practically, this allows the regular typing experience to remain unchanged despite these two additional dead keys.
+- The apostrophe `'` produces a typographic apostrophe `’` (or right single quotation mark) when terminated with the space bar.
+In order to obtain a regular apostrophe, terminate with the escape key.

-The layout is meant to be used with external keyboards, and as such it is QWERTY; any alternate layouts are implemented directly on the external keyboard's controller.
+The layout is meant to be used with external keyboards, and as such it is QWERTY; any alternate layouts can be implemented directly on the external keyboard's controller.

 ## Dvorak FR numbers